BaselHorany/ProgressStatusBar/README.md

 # ProgressStatusBar
 Another way to show progress.
-A progress View over the system StatusBar.
+A progress View over the system StatusBar. in addition to showing a toast message.

 <p align="left">
 The first form is suitable for showing that the activity is being loaded like fetching data from server, meanwhile the second form is better for real process and the third is for waiting.